aniketsinha2002/DataGeek/README.md

 **Courses**

-The courses page offers a comprehensive selection of courses designed to equip you with the knowledge and skills needed to excel in the field of data science.
+The courses page offers a wide range of courses designed to equip you with the knowledge and skills needed to excel in the field of data science.
 Whether you're a beginner or an experienced professional, we have courses designed to meet your needs and help you stay ahead in this rapidly evolving field.
 <br>

 ![img4](https://github.com/Shrejal123/DataScienceWebsite.github.io/assets/114261409/8289ce46-8d9d-4f62-ad4e-5a2eb1c9bc95)